drand/drand-client/README.md

 ⚠️ This client uses esmodules and is expected to be run in the browser.
 If you'd like to run it in Node.js, add [`fetch`](http://npm.im/node-fetch) and [`AbortController`](http://npm.im/abort-controller) as globals.

-⚠️ This client does not yet support _verification_ and it should NOT be used in production for anything security critical.
+⚠️ This client does not yet support full/partial chain _verification_ and it should NOT be used in production for anything security critical.

 ## Usage